 Do an online search for professional associations in your discipline.
 For example, if you are a talent development major, you might look at the Association for Talent Development or the Society for Human Resource Management.

-Once you have located an association, look for their mission, vision, and code of ethics.
+Once you have located an association, look for its mission, vision, and code of ethics.
 With this information in mind, how does one demonstrate professionalism in that professional community?

-Complete a personal SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats) for professionalism to review your strengths, uncover weaknesses, understand your opportunities, and eliminate any threats moving forward.
+Complete a personal SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats) of your professionalism to review your strengths, uncover weaknesses, understand your opportunities, and address any threats moving forward.

 Write a networking pitch that highlights your employability and professionalism.
 Practice this pitch and share it with your classmates.